 ~ I do have a contract to protect yourselves and me.

 I'd just like to end on a note about budget.
-I would say that you need to spend as much of your budget as you can on your wedding photographer.
+I know that many couples are cost concious at the moment but I would say that you need to spend as much of your budget as you can on your wedding photographer.
 At the end of the fabulous day, the photographs will be your memory of one of the best days of your life.

 For some impartial advice on wedding photography please visit this blog post on the Alice in Weddingland website.